OSGeo/gdal/doc/source/programs/gdal_vector_combine.rst

     Combine geometries into collections

 ..
-Index:: gdal vector collect
+Index:: gdal vector combine

 Synopsis
 --------

-.. program-output:: gdal vector collect --help-doc
+.. program-output:: gdal vector combine --help-doc

 Description
 -----------

-:program:`gdal vector collect` combines geometries into geometry collections.
+:program:`gdal vector combine` combines geometries into geometry collections.

 The :option:`--group-by` argument can be used to determine which features are combined.